akriegman/jazz/README.md

 # Related work

 [interception-k2k](https://github.com/zsugabubus/interception-k2k) is another interception tools plugin which is very similar to Jazz. [interception-vimproved](https://gitlab.com/interception/linux/tools#some-community-plugins) is also similar.
 Also check out the other [Interception Tools plugins](https://gitlab.com/interception/linux/tools#official-plugins).
+The main difference between Jazz and these alternatives is that Jazz lets you _press_ modifier keys instead of holding them.

 # Repository Structure